 To give you perspective, for my family’s trip (4 of us) in mid-December (6 nights – departing on the seventh early morning), my family member each paid S$3110 (flight ticket S$1320, visa S$55, land tour S$1735) to Druk Asia.

-We used about USD$90 worth of Bhutanese currency for things like simcards, some shopping like souvenirs or fruits, temple offering etc. Our rafting experience which we wanted of our own accord, was another USD$150 in total.
+We also used about USD$90 worth of Bhutanese currency for things like simcards, some shopping like souvenirs or fruits, temple offering etc. Our rafting experience which we wanted of our own accord, was another USD$150 in total.

 Is a trip to Bhutan worth it?